Neats29/neats29.github.io/source/_posts/figuring-life-out-p1.md

 ---
-title: Figuring Out What to Do With Your Life&#58; The Modern Day Dilemma - Part 1
+title: "Figuring Out What to Do With Your Life&#58; The Modern Day Dilemma - Part 1"
 date: 2019-03-01 21:46:30
 tags:
 cover_index: /assets/figure-1.jpg